w3tecch/express-graphql-typescript-boilerplate/README.md

 * With `npm run zip` it will generate the JavaScript source and pack them into to a deployable zip file into the dist folder.

 ### Docs
-* Run 'npm run docs' to generate all doc files and serve it on `http://0.0.0.0:8080`
+* Run `npm run docs` to generate all doc files and serve it on `http://0.0.0.0:8080`

 ## Exploring the boilerplate
 ### Structure